GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ### Getting Started

-Clone the repo locally: https://github.com/santhh/swarm-data-tokenization.git
+Clone the repo locally: git clone https://cloud-swarm.googlesource.com/data-tokenization

 Run this for fully structured (example # 1 or 2) data by replacing argument related to your project: